-First and foremost, you must work on your skills.
+You must work on your skills.
 Skills pay the bills in our profession.
 Be a student of your business and fine tune your inviting, presenting, closing, and follow-up skills.
 You will naturally improve your skills in time.
 Plus, you can read books, attend events, and work closely with your mentor to speed up this process.
 As you improve your skills, you can talk to fewer people and sign up more reps.

 # 2: Approach Better Quality Prospects

 The only other thing I can think of that you can do to improve your success ratio is to talk to better quality prospects.
 Instead of going after broke people, look for successful people.
 Look for people with credibility and contacts.
 Look for people with a good attitude and a big sphere of influence.
 Look for people who are already have a good self-image and are successful at what they do, regardless of their chosen profession.
 These are your best prospects.

 Here are a few additional insights I have learned during the past 19+years that might help you improve your success ratio.

 When you are just starting out in the business, it’s vital that you focus on your warm market first.
 With your warm market, you already have the like, know, and trust factor going for you.
 You have credibility.
 Not so in the cold market.
 Get your practice with your warm market before venturing into the cold market.